Affiliates

 Victoria Bigelow, PhD, is the evaluation coordinator for the Center for Education Design, Evaluation, and Research (CEDER) in the U-M School of Education.
 At CEDER, Dr. Bigelow provides evaluation plans to faculty and community partners seeking funding from federal, state, community, and private sources.
 She oversees a team of full and part-time staff, including professional evaluators and students, who work on a large portfolio of projects of various sizes, scopes, and types of partnerships.
 She teaches a seminar for graduate-level evaluation interns in the School of Education.
 Dr. Bigelow earned her doctoral degree from the U-M’s Center for the Study of Higher and Postsecondary Education and has worked in the field of evaluation for over a decade.
 She is a member of the American Evaluation Association and the Michigan Association for Evaluation, where she serves on the board of directors.
 Dr. Bigelow is a graduate of the PhD program at the University of Michigan School of Education’s Center for the Study of Higher and Post Secondary Education.
 Dr. Bowman was a member of her doctoral committee.
 Prior to her work in CEDER, Dr. Bigelow was the Coordinator for Certification Plus Master’s Program and Assistant Director of the Master in the Art of Teaching Program at Marygrove College, where she was also adjunct faculty in music and education.
 Dr. Bigelow also holds an advanced degree in music and serves as the in-kind arts coordinator for Flint Community Schools.

-Julio Cardona, PhD is the Lead of Diversity, Equity, and Inclusion Program Management for Meta.
+Julio Cardona, PhD is a Diversity, Equity, and Inclusion Lead at General Motors.
 In this role, Julio influences and drives DEI action plans and global strategies focused on increasing diverse representation and retention by driving adoption of equitable and inclusive norms.

 In his career that spans over 20 years, Julio has been recognized nationally for efforts to foster an inclusive organizational climate and culture utilizing data-driven solutions.
 Initiatives he has led with award-winning teams have been featured in the New York Times, Wall Street Journal, Inc. Magazine, The New Yorker, and the National Public Radio.
 Julio was recently awarded Top DEI Global Champion by the National Diversity Council.